 The geographical framework has been greatly expanded by including all caddis thus far (2011) described in Austria, Germany and Switzerland.
 Due to the rich structure of the Central European species inventory and the text layout in both German and English this Atlas will be useful also far beyond the immediate geographical target area defined above.

 Introductory chapters comprise information on life cycles, larval morphology, case construction, collecting and preservation.
 Additional sections deal with biology, ecology, habitats and an extensive index including flight periods and head capsule widths of last instar larvae.
 A bibliography, new tables on geographical distribution based on ecoregions, saprobic indices, functional feeding types and zonal distribution patterns earmark the new Atlas as an important reference work.

-Distribution Atlas of European Trichoptera (DAET)» Astrid Schmidt-Kloiber (email@example.com) and Peter J. Neu (firstname.lastname@example.org).
+The DAET project is organised by Astrid Schmidt-Kloiber (email@example.com) and Peter J. Neu (firstname.lastname@example.org).
 It is partly funded by BioFresh.
 Within this project we want to collect as many (adult) Trichoptera distribution data from Europe as possible.
 We think that in times of increasing importance of biodiversity, we should also point the way regarding caddisflies and raise the public awareness of this important insect group.
 If we get a good coverage of Trichoptera data in Europe we will aim for an IUCN list of threatened species.

 We are grateful to those who have already submitted their records!
 THANK YOU!

 The following innovations, improvements and changes were implemented into freshwaterecology.info: